Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs_events/build_and_run_project_netcore.md

 <div>

+Keep in mind that if you've changed the domain the path will reflect that.
+If your domain is `Foo`.
+Then the path will be `../v1/foo` instead of `..v1/menu` etc.

 Browse to [http://localhost:5000/v1/menu](http://localhost:5000/v1/menu).
 This should return a valid JSON response.

 The application configuration uses Swagger/OAS3 to represent the API endpoints.
 The Swagger UI can be viewed by directing your